• Products

 Thanks to How to Mechatronics for a thorough explanation of how an ESC works.

-FAQs
+11 FAQs |

-Q: Does this work with brushed motors?
+Does this work with brushed motors?

 A: No, this ESC is designed specifically for brushless motors

-Q: The motor makes a rapid succession of beeps on start up.
+The motor makes a rapid succession of beeps on start up.

 If putting the throttle in the minimum throttle position doesn't fix the issue, you'll need to do a "Throttle Range Calibration".
-See First-time Use
+See First-time Use set the minimum and maximum points on the throttle range.

-Q: Can the ESC run in forward and reverse?
+Can the ESC run in forward and reverse?

 A: The ESC is a uni-directional ESC designed to run the motor only in one direction during operation.
 The ESC has a programmable setting to reverse the motor direction, so you do not have to swap any two of the three motor wires to reverse the motor direction manually.